 Research population

-The research population consisted of elementary pre-service science teachers studying B.Ed. in elementary science teaching (pupils of grades one to six) in an academic college for teachers’ preparation in the Arab sector of Israel.
+The research population consisted of pre-service elementary science teachers studying for a Bachelor of Science Education (B.Ed.) in elementary science teaching (students of grades one to six) in an academic college for teacher education in the Arab sector of Israel.

 Research sample

 The research sample consisted of 57 second-year pre-service science teachers.
-The characteristics of these teachers are presented in Table 2.
+The characteristics of these teachers are shown in Table 2.

 (Table 2 near here)

-This research was approved by "The Research and Assessment Authority" of the academic college that the pre-service teachers belonged to under the number 190219.
-Additionally, the participation in the current study was voluntary, which means that each pre-service teacher participated in the study based on his/her own decision, and all the participants signed a participation acceptance letter.
-Parents of the pupils who studied in the classrooms signed acceptance letters for participation in our research; those who refused to participate were not included in the research.
+This research was approved by the Research and Assessment Authority of the academic college that the pre-service teachers belonged to (study number 190219).
+Participation in the study was voluntary, with each pre-service teacher deciding for themselves whether to participate in the study, and all the participants gave written consent to participate.
+Parents of the students who studied with these teachers also provided written consent for their child to participate in this research; any who declined to participate were not included in the research.

 Research questions